 Early childhood development (ECD) services have a strong, positive impact on children’s development.
-Research from diverse contexts shows that interventions that promote nurturing care in early learning environments significantly improve childhood development and later adult outcomes (Britto et. al., 2017).
-Despite increasing knowledge on the benefits of ECD, however, much remains unknown about the early childhood workforce, the range of individuals across paid and unpaid roles who provide services to young children and their caregivers across the health, nutrition, education, and social and child protection sectors (Table 1 provides a snapshot of the various roles within the workforce).
+Research from diverse contexts shows that interventions that promote nurturing care in early learning environments significantly improve childhood development and later adult outcomes.
+Despite increasing knowledge on the benefits of ECD, however, much remains unknown about the early childhood workforce, the range of individuals across paid and unpaid roles who provide services to young children and their caregivers across the health, nutrition, education, and social and child protection sectors.
 Research supports that the workforce is one of the most important factors influencing the quality of ECD services.
 However, key questions remain unanswered, including:

 - What does the early childhood workforce need to know and be able to do in order to carry out their roles?

 - What types of training opportunities are most effective for building the knowledge and skills that the workforce needs?